 Anchor, Wake Up 2Day

-But, Ako says, nothing can top her story on the opening of a casket shop on Nimitz Hwy.
-Its owner, Claus Hansen, eventually became her husband.
+But, Ako says, nothing can top her story on the opening of a Honolulu casket shop.
+Owner Claus Hansen eventually became her husband.
 “I reported on his store opening and he asked me on a date!”

-When she’s not working, Ako enjoys spending time with Hansen and their daughter, Olivia.
-She’s also a trained cake decorator and was working toward a black belt in Japanese jujitsu until Wake Up 2Day came calling.
-“Now I’m asleep when the club practices,” she said.
+When she’s not working, Ako enjoys spending time with Claus and their daughter, Olivia.
+She’s also a trained cake decorator, a brown belt in Japanese jujitsu and a PSIA-trained ski instructor.